Bigpoint/slim-bootstrap/README.md

 ~~~

 This is mapping the clientId "myDummyClientId" to the role "role_dummy" which has access to the "index" and the "dummy" endpoints.

+### Custom Authentication

+If you want, you can define your own authentication class which for example reads from a database.
+If you want to do this you have to implement the (Authentication interface)[src/SlimBootstrap/Authentication.php].

 ## License & Authors